milliondollarscript/milliondollarscript/readme.txt

 * Fix: Enhanced mobile compatibility for block selection, ensuring proper functionality on touch devices and when zooming.
 * Fix: Fixed issues with multi-block selections where some blocks were not being properly identified.
 * Improved the Manage Pixels info layout: columns are now equal height, mobile stacking is full-width, and images can scale to any size for a cleaner, more responsive experience.
+* Improved the pixel selection and upload experience for users, making the process more reliable and intuitive.

 = 2.5.10 =
 * Fix Payment page redirects and other redirects, also implement more AJAX messages as well as AJAX redirects.